se-panfilov/anarchy-engine/apps/showcases-desktop/legal/EULA.md

 ## 2. Ownership

 The Software is licensed, not sold.
-Sergei Aleksandrovich Panfilov and its licensors retain all title and IP rights. **Open-source components** are licensed under their respective terms.
+Sergei Aleksandrovich Panfilov and its licensors retain all title and IP rights. **Third-party components** are licensed under their respective terms.

 ## 3. Permitted Use, Sharing & Reverse Engineering